 Victoria’s areas of expertise include immigration, Latinos, women and politics, political psychology, and campaigns and elections.
 In looking at immigration, she takes a broad historical perspective to understand current policy debates.
 When looking at diverse groups within the electorate, Victoria focuses on how women, Latinos, and other minorities influence policies.
 Underlying all of her policy interests and research agenda is the intersection between campaigns, elections, and policies—in other words how the political horse race shapes every aspect of our day-to-day life through policy outputs.

 Victoria is a contributor to MSNBC and NBCNews.com as well as a regular political analyst for Telemundo.
 She has previously provided on-air analysis for CNN, Fox, PBS, Univision, NPR and has appeared on HBO’s Real Time with Bill Maher.
-Victoria is also widely published in both academic and popular outlets such as POLITICO and Talking Points Memo.
-Through these different outlets, Victoria translates social science research into a more relatable form of information for a wide variety of audiences.
+Most recently Victoria was a featured expert in the PBS documentary of the Civil Rights Trailblazer, Willie Velasquez in, Your Vote is Your Voice.
+Victoria is also published in both academic and popular outlets such as POLITICO, Talking Points Memo, and Perspectives on Politics.

-Victoria received her Ph.D. from Duke University during which time she was a National Science Foundation Fellow.
-She is currently a Professor at the University of Texas where she was selected as one of the University’s Game Changing faculty.
-Victoria teaches in the Department of Mexican-American and Latino Studies and is a Fellow at the Center for Politics and Governance at the LBJ School of Public Affairs.
+Victoria is a professor at the University of Texas’ LBJ School of Public Affairs where she was selected as one of the University’s Game Changing faculty.
+She is also a faculty affiliate of the Department of Mexican-American and Latino Studies and the Center for Mexican American Studies.
 Named one of the top 12 scholars in the country by Diverse magazine Victoria previously taught at Northwestern University and Rutgers.
-Victoria also holds an honorary Doctoral degree from Northeastern Illinois University where she was privileged to serve as commencement speaker.
+Victoria holds an honorary Doctoral degree from Northeastern Illinois University where she was privileged to serve as commencement speaker.